Mike Meyer has developed a national reputation as one of the preeminent leasing attorneys in the United States.

 University of Chicago Law School Alumni Association of Southern California, President (1980 – 1982)

-Board of Trustees, Los Angeles County Bar Association
+Board of Directors, Los Angeles County Bar Foundation

 Board of Directors, Executive Committee, Los Angeles Building Owners and Managers Association